Below you will find information concerning the different types of visas available for non-EU citizens in Germany.

 3.1 EU Blue Card

-The EU Blue Card is the key residence permit for university graduates who are from countries outside the European Union, Switzerland or the European Economic Area and work in a skilled profession.
+The EU Blue Card is the key residence permit for university graduates from countries outside the European Union, Switzerland or the European Economic Area and work in a skilled profession.
 The applicants require not only a university degree but also a concrete job offer with a certain minimum salary.
 Moreover in some cases the approval of the International Placement Service (Federal Employment Agency) is necessary.